tenancy/docs/docs/tenancy/1.x/architecture.md

 [Read More])(identification-general)

-## Lifecycle Hooks
-These components focus on what happens when a tenant is created, updated, or deleted in the system.
-Things as simple as ensuring that the domain a tenant sign up with is valid, to creating databases and registering/creating services to handle the needs to the tenant occur in these components.

-[Read More])(hooks-general)

 ## Affects
 The Affect compoents are responsible for changing the application for the tenant that has been identified.